Thahit/Neural_Cellular_Automata_for_diverse_Tree_growing/README.md

     - voxel
 ```

+#### Additionally introduced parameters:

+- `embedding_dim` - dimension of the embedding channel given to the input
+- `load_embeddings` - true if we load embeddings for the prestored CSV file
+- `embedding_path` - for pretrained embeddings loading
+- `clip_gradients` - true if gradients clipped
+- `random` - true if embeddings are sampled from the standard Gaussian
+- `variational` - true if variational autoencoder is used
+- `var_lr` - learning rate of the variational autoencoder
+- `var_loss_weight` - weight of the variational loss in the total loss
+- `sample_specific_pool` - true if we use specific sampling pool as starting points
+- `equal_sized_samples` - true if all loaded sample trees have equal sizes
+- `use_index` - embeddings dimension is filled with normalized id of the tree

 ## Generation and Training
 See [training Python file](run/train.py) for ways to train your models and [inference Python file](run/inference.py) to produce inference results using the pretrained model.